- Introduction to Animal Science

-Animal Science is an applied science that prepares students for all aspects of farm animal production including feeding, breeding, health, and management as well as the processing of food and fiber products derived from animals.
-The meat animal emphasis focuses on the production of beef cattle, swine, and sheep.
+Animal science is an applied science that prepares students for all aspects of farm animal production including feeding, breeding, health and management as well as the processing of food and fiber products derived from animals.
+The meat animal option focuses on the production of beef cattle, swine and sheep.

 Our students acquire the knowledge and skills necessary to manage livestock enterprises, pursue a career with a business or organization that supports the industry including government regulatory agencies, or continue their education in veterinary or graduate school.

-The Meat Animal Emphasis offers three options, which assist students in choosing appropriate course work for their career path:
+The meat animal option offers two emphases, which assist students in choosing appropriate course work for their career path:

 Valuable practical experience in animal production may be gained by obtaining a job at one of the laboratory farms.
 Students work with dairy, equine, or livestock enterprises supported by work study, student assistant or research funds.
 Opportunities also exist for junior or senior level students to experience a higher level of responsibility by managing the beef, swine or sheep enterprises at the laboratory farms.